untra/polyglot/README.md

 Combine with a [html minifier](https://github.com/digitalsparky/jekyll-minifier) for a polished and production ready website.

-#### Machine-aware site building
-_New in 1.5.0_

-Polyglot will only start builds after it confirms there is a cpu core ready to accept the build thread.
-This ensures that jekll will build large sites efficiently streamlining build processes instead of overloading machines with process thrash.

 #### Exclusive site language generation
 _New in 1.4.0_